lmfit/uncertainties/doc/user_guide.rst

   >>> print '{:L}'.format(x*1e7)  # Automatic exponent form, LaTeX
   \left(2.00 \pm 0.10\right) \times 10^{6}

-- ``p`` is for requiring that parentheses be always printed: it ensures that the x±y part (but not an exponent) is surrounded by parentheses.
+- ``p`` is for requiring that parentheses be always printed around the …±… part (without enclosing any exponent or trailing "%").
 This can for instance be useful so as to explicitly factor physical units:

     >>> print '{:p} kg'.format(x)  # Adds parentheses
     (0.200+/-0.010) kg